State-by-state guide to keeping kids safe online

 Utah

 Prohibits a public library from receiving state funds unless the library enforces measures to filter internet access to certain types of images; allows a public library to block materials that are not specified in this bill; and allows a public library to disable a filter under certain circumstances.
 Requires local school boards to adopt and enforce a policy to restrict access to internet or online sites that contain obscene material.
 Requires a school district or charter school that purchases educational technology to ensure that adequate on and off campus internet filtering is in place.
 Also imposes duties related to safe technology utilization and digital citizenship.
-Requires Internet service providers, upon request by a consumer, to provide in-network filtering or filtering software to prevent transmission of material harmful to minors.
+Requires internet service providers, upon request by a consumer, to provide in-network filtering or filtering software to prevent transmission of material harmful to minors.

 Vermont